 Fallopian tube cancer is rare, but it’s more common in women who carry BRCA gene mutations.
 Fallopian tube lesions occur in up to about half of women with BRCA gene mutations who also have ovarian cancer.

 Ovarian cancer sometimes starts in the fallopian tubes.
-Prophylactic salpingectomy may the risk of developing ovarian cancer.
+Prophylactic salpingectomy may

 This procedure can also be used as a method of permanent birth control.